John Lahr: Critic and writer

 Lahr became a contributing editor to Evergreen Review in 1967.
 At the same time, he was a freelance theater critic for The Village Voice and as a general theater editor for Grove Press.
 He has also written for British Vogue, BroadwayWorld, the Daily Mail, Esquire, The Guardian, The Nation, The New Indian Express, The New Republic, The New York Times, The Paris Review, Slate, and The Telegraph.

 In 1992, when he was fifty years old, Lahr became a staff writer and a senior drama critic at The New Yorker magazine.
 He wrote profiles, reviews, and behind-the-scenes portraits.
 He also began reviewing regional and international theater, expanding the magazine's coverage beyond Broadway for the first time.
 His profiles are biographies consisting of 8,000 to 10,000 words.
 Each article takes him three to four months to write and research.
 Throughout his time at The New Yorker, Lahr profiled more than forty actors, including Woody Allen, Roseanne Barr, Ingmar Bergman, Cate Blanchett, Judi Dench, Bob Hope, Eddie Izzard, Tony Kushner, David Mamet, Arthur Miller, Helen Mirren, Mira Nair, Mike Nichols, and Al Pacino.
 One unique aspect of a profile by him is that "Lahr typically receives more access to his subjects than they've ever allowed before.
 Just as he wants to write about them, they want to be written about in his magazine."
 For example, Sean Penn gave his mother's telephone number to Lahr.

 In 2000, his compilation book, Show and Tell: New Yorker Profiles, included a profile of his mother who was a Ziegfeld Follies girl.
 Lahr's most recent book, Joy Ride: Show People and Their Shows in the US (2015), is a collection of his New Yorker profiles on playwrights and directors, as well as some of his reviews of their work.

 In 2015, Lahr admitted he got death threats for not liking a musical by Stephen Sondheim.

 He retired from The New Yorker in 2013.
 His 21-year stint is the longest in the magazine's history.
 He is currently a chief theater critic emeritus of The New Yorker and writes two profiles a year.

 Film

-In 1987, Lahr co-produced Prick Up Your Ears, a film version of his 1978 book about a British playwright, Prick Up Your Ears: The Biography of Joe Orton.
+In 1987, Lahr co-produced Prick Up Your Ears, a film version of his 1978 book about British playwright Joe Orton, Prick Up Your Ears: The Biography of Joe Orton.
 Lahr was portrayed in the film by Wallace Shawn.

 Lahr has also written movie scripts, including the short film Sticky My Fingers...Fleet My Feet which was nominated for a 1971 Academy Award for Best Short Subject, Live Action Subjects.